Media Studies and Production MA

 1. Communication Scholarship covers the history, economics, law, regulation and policy pertaining to broadcast, cable and new technology industries in both national and international contexts; social processes such as the psychology, sociology, cultural study and politics of both media and communications technology, particularly as related to their impact on everyday life; and the analysis of the behavior and management of communications systems, particularly in terms of the media, telecommunication industries, digital platforms and institutions.

-2. Media Business covers corporate communications; media management, marketing, and research; and media publicity and advertising.
+2. Media Business covers corporate and nonprofit communications; media management, marketing and research; and media publicity and advertising.

-3. Media Production covers TV, radio, digital platforms, multimedia production and emergent communication technologies.
+3. Media Production covers TV, radio, digital platforms, multimedia production, gaming and emergent communication technologies.

-Job Prospects: Given that all institutions engage with media in today’s society, graduates find positions in academia, the corporate sector, government/public service, nonprofit organizations and private media.
+Job Prospects: Given that all institutions engage with media in today’s society, graduates find positions in academia, the corporate sector, government/public service, nonprofit organizations, journalism and entertainment media.
+Expertise gained in this program positions graduates for leadership positions.

 Non-Matriculated Student Policy: Non-matriculated students are encouraged to begin with introductory and required courses.
 If accepted to the program, those courses may be applied toward the degree program, provided grade requirements have been met.
 Consistent with Graduate School policy, students are permitted to take up to 9 credits before deciding whether to apply formally to the program.